steelvelveteen/graphql-express/README.md

 5. First import the relevant libraris from graphql.
 6. Define the schema and pass it into the app.use() method call

+### A more complex data system

+- So the steps are to define the query type, the actual model types (both using the `GraphQLObjectType constructor`).
+On each model type you give it a name, a description and define the fields fo that type.
+Only in the query you define the `resolve` function which is just the code to get data from the database or any other source.

+7. Define a new `root query` type with fields for books and authors.
+8. Define the graphql types for `Book` and `Author`